 What products are easy for starting a print on demand business?

 Sale won’t happen automatically!
 You need to have good quality and uniquely designed products to get it sold.

-Apparel, specifically T-Shirts, are easy to start with when starting up a POD business.
+Apparel, specifically T-Shirts, are easy to start with when starting up a POD or print on demand business.
 This is because they are in the highest demand.
 So you have more of a chance to sell a T-Shirt over other types of items, even if your design quality is high in all instances.
 You can start selling your designs on shirts, and then expand the best-sellers into other categories after you have sale data.

 However, the easiest product to start a Print-on-demand business is a book.
 But any creative that consumers will order can benefit from a POD distribution model.